 It was established in 2013 by The Royal College of Radiologists (RCR), the Royal College of Physicians (RCP), the Association of Cancer Physicians (ACP), the Royal College of Pathologists (RCPath), the British Oncology Pharmacy Association (BOPA) and the UK Oncology Nursing Society (UKONS).
-It has representation from across the four UK nations and from other organisations closely involved in chemotherapy services.
+The Royal College of Paediatrics and Child Health (RCPCH) is also a member.
+The Board has representation from across the four UK nations and from other organisations closely involved in chemotherapy services.

 The Board’s strategic role includes:

 - Co-ordinating work at national level to support commissioning and delivery of services locally

 - Advising on the development and delivery of safe, high-quality chemotherapy services

 - Working collaboratively with other groups and organisations across the UK involved in the delivery of chemotherapy services, including the Chemotherapy Clinical Reference Group and the Joint Collegiate Council for Oncology.